OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/hdinsight/hdinsight-use-oozie.md

             -StartIpAddress $workstationIPAddress `
             -EndIpAddress $workstationIPAddress

-        #tooallow other Azure services tooaccess hello server add a firewall rule and set both hello StartIpAddress and EndIpAddress too0.0.0.0.
+        #To allow other Azure services to access the server add a firewall rule and set both the StartIpAddress and EndIpAddress to 0.0.0.0.
-        #Note that this allows Azure traffic from any Azure subscription tooaccess hello server.
+        #Note that this allows Azure traffic from any Azure subscription to access the server.
         New-AzureRmSqlServerFirewallRule `
             -ResourceGroupName $resourceGroupName `
             -ServerName $sqlDatabaseServerName `